ThisCakeIsALie/ki/README.md

 ## Installation

-Ki is built using Python (backend with flask and core algorithm) and JS (frontend with Vuejs)
+Ki is built using Python (backend with flask and core algorithm) and JS (frontend with Vuejs).
+The online version should be a breeze to use but if you want something local, there is also a small python interface you can run yourself.

+You can find the online version here (COMING SOON)

 ### Clone

 - Clone this repo to your local machine using `git clone https://github.com/ThisCakeIsALie/ki.git`
 ### Setup

-> Install all necessary packages
+> Install all necessary packages from pip.

 ```shell
 $ cd ki